 -

-Vehicle Offline: Device is offline and will retry when the device is next online
+Vehicle Offline: The device is offline.
+Samsara will retry the request when the device is next online

 -